- A Strange Man in a Family Environment

 When Kay sat down with a woman on his couch, he would set the timer of the Seducematron, and it worked wonders as an assistive device for his creepiness.
 “The light gradually dimmed over such a long time that she didn’t actually notice the change at any given moment,” Kay recalled.
 “The increasingly intimate light set romance in motion.”

 Kay explained that the Seducematron could certainly have been improved.
 It would have benefited from a capacitor to guard against voltage fluctuations.
 When the refrigerator would start running, the lamp would become exceptionally bright for a moment.
-So that nothing would ruin the mood created by Kay’s secret machine to manipulate women’s biology with a visual trick, he started unplugging the refrigerator whenever women were around.
+So that nothing would ruin the mood created by Kay’s secret machine to manipulate biology with a visual trick, he started unplugging the refrigerator whenever he had an upcoming date.

 Today’s Lightbulb, Same Old Creepiness